-As the Antarctic ecosystem is largely a marine system the involvement of Antarctica in the carbon cycle is the story of the role of the Southern Ocean.
+As the Antarctic ecosystem is largely marine the involvement of Antarctica in the carbon cycle is mainly about the role of the Southern Ocean.

 The Southern Ocean has a major role to play in locking away (sequestering) anthropogenic (due to the actions of man) carbon dioxide.
-To start with gases dissolve more readily in cold water than they do in warm water, so cold Antarctic waters can hold more of the dissolved gas.
+Gases generally dissolve more readily and in greater amounts in cold water than they do in warm water, so cold Antarctic waters can hold more of the dissolved gas than warmer ocean waters.

 Around the Antarctic continent oceanic water upwells bringing with it large amounts of dissolved minerals which along with long hours of daylight in the austral summer leads to the huge blooms of phytoplankton that drive the very rich marine ecosystem.
 There is also a huge amount of water around Antarctica that cools and sinks, some of it is the same water that has upwelled when it had less carbon dioxide dissolved in it.
 Upon exposure to modern higher levels of atmospheric carbon dioxide this water takes in more than it previously held and carries it to the ocean depths, so removing anthropogenic carbon dioxide as it form "Antarctic Bottom Water".